 The best news is that your beliefs and self-esteem are not etched in concrete.
 You can change them (and the results you are getting) by making the required shifts to your internal belief system.
 While this can be challenging (especially if you are attached to your beliefs and the justification that they are right), the rewards of changing them can be a life and game changer.
 The exercises I share later in this article can make the shift smoother.
 Please note: If you have experienced extreme trauma, seek professional guidance prior to any of these exercises.

 Let’s begin with a common opportunity.
-If the success you desire in your financial advisor marketing or business plan has been elusive to date, begin by reviewing your beliefs and self-esteem.
+If the success you desire has been elusive to date, begin by reviewing your beliefs and self-esteem.
 Take out a piece of paper and draw a line down the middle to create two columns.
-On one column, identify the beliefs and behaviors that are supporting your goals.
-On the other column, identify the behaviors or beliefs that do not support you or may not support you, and that you need to let go.
+In one column, identify the beliefs and behaviors that are supporting your goal.
+In the other column, identify the behaviors or beliefs that do not support you or may not support you, and that you need to let go.
 It is critical that you are honest – your future success (or lack thereof) depends on it.

 Studies have found that our beliefs can actually carry more weight than the current reality.
 For example, many people who are suffering from serious illnesses regain their health once they are resolved.
-Studies have also confirmed that the determining success factor is often based on the person’s beliefs.
+Studies have also confirmed that success is often based on the person’s beliefs.

-Other studies prove that we can alter or shift your beliefs by reprogramming your mind.
-Strategies that support this process include: affirmations, subliminal programming, goal setting, visualization, self-talk, coaching, and consistent practice.
+Other studies prove that you can alter or shift your beliefs by reprogramming your mind.
+Strategies that support this process include: affirmations, subliminal programming, goal setting, visualization, self-talk, coaching, and consistent repetition and practice.

-Changes in any area require that we become aware that we need to make a shift.
-Permanent shifts require that we persevere even if things don’t go as planned, or we get scared or overwhelmed.
+Changes in any area require that you become aware that you need to make a shift.
+Permanent shifts require that you persevere even if things don’t go as planned, or you get scared or overwhelmed.
 Creating an executable plan makes it easier.
 As Albert Einstein so eloquently shared, insanity is wanting a different result but continuing to do the same thing.
-Too often, advisors want success in their business plan, but continue to make excuses why they haven’t completed their high value activities (HVAs) or income-producing activities (IPAs).
-Examples of IPAs include making daily warm calls to your niche market or scheduling introductions with referrals partners.
-Clearly insanity!
+Too often, entrepreneurs want success in their business plan, but continue to make excuses why they haven’t completed their high value activities (HVAs) or income-producing activities (IPAs).

-Brain research proves that to change a belief or a habit, we need to change or replace the neuron pathways with different beliefs and habits that support our goal.
-Research also shows that by quieting down our mind, so we can separate our thinking from our being, we actually increase the grey matter in our brain that controls our ability to focus.
+Brain research proves that to change a belief or a habit, you need to change or replace the neural pathways with different beliefs and habits that support your goal.
+Research also shows that by quieting down your mind (so you can separate our thinking from our being) you actually increase the grey matter in your brain that controls your ability to focus.

 Scientific studies also confirm that beliefs matter more than the current reality of a given situation.
 For example, many people who miraculously overcome illness do so because they simply believe in their treatments with every fiber of their being.
 Prayer, chemo, acupuncture – in many respects are all the same if the belief in them is strong enough.

-In today’s instant-gratification, youth-driven media culture, it’s easy to feel inadequate.
-Wherever you look, there are people who are smarter, richer, smarter, and more attractive.
+In today’s instant-gratification, youth-driven media culture, it is easy to feel inadequate.
+Wherever you look, there are people who are smarter, richer, and more attractive.

 A strong self-esteem helps you keep things in perspective.
 This is why it’s important to do the personal work necessary to elevate your Worth Barometer.
-If necessary, seek professional help: It’s that important.
+If necessary, seek professional help.
+It is that important.
 Otherwise, feelings of inadequacy can haunt you and prevent you from realizing your potential.

 One of the best ways to determine your current level of self-esteem is to listen to the internal tapes you play on a regular basis.
 Does your internal dialogue build up your confidence or force you to retreat from life’s abundance?
 Again, be honest with yourself and work to change your self-talk.
 The key is to start regardless of your situation.
 Small actions consistently repeated over time will have a dramatic impact on elevating your Worth Barometer!